Optimum home internet plans

 We only considered standardized data points in our scoring system.
 More abstract data like consistency of service and brand reputation is still part of our analysis, but we opted to let our writers address them in the context of each review.Learn more about our methodology

 Which Optimum internet prices and plans are available to you depends on your location.
 We’ve listed some popular Optimum plans below, but the best way to get accurate plan information for your address is to call and speak with our internet experts.

-*Pricing per month plus taxes for length of contract.
+**Pricing per month for 24 mos. with auto pay, paperless billing and unlimited mobile plan. $40-60-80/mo. without mobile plan.
 Additional fees and terms may apply.
 Pricing varies by location and availability.
 All prices subject to change at any time.
 May or may not be available based on service address.
-As of 05/14/21
+As of 08/31/22.

 The other thing to be aware of with Optimum is the price increases, which are the highest of any provider we’ve seen by far.
-No matter which plan you choose, your bill will go up by $75 to $95/mo. after 12 months.
-The only provider that received a lower score for affordability in our analysis was Suddenlink.
+No matter which internet plan you choose, your bill will go up by $75 to $95/mo. after 24 months.

 For most households, the Optimum 300 plan should be fast enough to support multiple devices for streaming and gaming.
 Serious gamers might require more upload speed than the 20 Mbps you get on this plan, but it should be plenty for most situations.